b-ritter/frontend-nanodegree-mobile-portfolio/README.md

 ## Critical Rendering Path Overview

 I did the easy optimizations first.
 I resized and optimized pizzeria.jpg and just optimized profilepic.jpg.
-I made separate, resized file for the pizzeria image used on the index.html page.
+I made a separate, resized file for the pizzeria image used on the index.html page.

-I then set what was clearly analytics code not necessary for the page to run to async.
+I then set what was clearly analytics code not necessary for the page to run to asynchronously.
 That way, these scripts will not be render blocking.

 Because there really wasn't much css, I just inlined it all.
 I also eliminated the 'Open Sans' web font because I couldn't get the page score into an adequate